Senseimillan/HRM-Scaling-Liquidation/README.md

 **The Liquidation:**
 They didn't understand that the man was not the asset; the **methodology** was.
 Since they chose to burn their runway, I am choosing to survive.
 I am open-sourcing the solution today.
 I am destroying Sapient’s technical moat to build my own survival runway.

 The following is the "Secret Sauce" for infinite-horizon reasoning.
-It unblocks AGI scaling for the entire community.
+It unblocks hierarchical scaling for the entire community.
 If this discovery helps you or your organization—**please save the architect.**

 **Support the Survival Runway:**